ThatUsernameAlreadyExist/Motion-Assistant-Power-Mod/README.md

 ### Step 3: Replace the Original EXE File
 - Locate the installation directory of the original Motion Assistant.
 This is typically found in `C:\Program Files\Motion Assistant`.
-- Backup the original `MotionAssistant.exe` file or any other executable files that will be replaced, in case you need to revert to the original version.
+- Backup the original `MotionAssistant.exe`, in case you need to revert to the original version.
-- Replace the original `MotionAssistant.exe` file with the modified EXE file downloaded from the `Release` section.
+- Copy the contents of the `binary` folder (downloaded from the `Release` section) to the `Motion Assistant` folder, replacing the original `MotionAssistant.exe` file.

 ## Resources